 Longevity

-How the spaces we inhabit, the objects we choose, and the studios who design them are quietly shaping a longer, more conscious life.
+How the spaces we inhabit, the objects we choose, and the practices that shape them are quietly building a longer, more conscious life.

 Design is shifting.